evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 ### 1Password

 This is where things get dicey.
-There's currently no linux version for the popular password management application [1Password][7].
+There's currently no Linux version for the popular password management application [1Password][7].

 The options appear to be:

 1. Use 1Password for windows inside [Wine][8].
-2. Use the read-only '1password anywhere' application inside the dropbox website.
+2. Use the read-only '1password anywhere' application inside the Dropbox website.

 <img src="/resources/images/posts/switchingtolinux/1password.png" title="1Password for Windows for Linux"  style="max-width: 100%"/>